 PATIENCE YVETTE MARMER

-is our Director of Art Services.
-An experienced risk and art collection manager, she began her career in the not-for-profit sector as International Meeting Planner with the global humanitarian relief group, Mercy Ships.
-Later hired by the Family Office Exchange, the world's largest peer-to-peer network for ultra-wealthy families and their offices, Patience worked as their US and International Relationship Manager.
-She also has extensive experience working with wealth owners on fine art collection and insurance related strategies.
+is our Director of Art Services and an experienced project, risk and fine art collection manager.
+Patience began her professional career with ten years in the not-for-profit sector.
+She volunteered for three years as International Meeting Planner with the global humanitarian relief group, Mercy Ships.
+Upon her return to the United States, Patience worked as Relationship Manager to the Family Membership at Family Office Exchange; the world's largest peer-to-peer network and important research think-tank for ultra-wealthy families and their family offices.

-Awarded a merit scholarship, Patience studied at the University of Illinois at Champaign-Urbana and also the School of the Art Institute in Chicago.
-She has also received training in works on paper, sculpture, prints, furniture, decorative arts, ceramics and she has completed three years of professional valuation studies.
-Patience is active in the arts community, has sat on multiple family office advisory boards and presented for fine art and risk panels throughout the country.
+Patience studied at the University of Illinois at Champaign-Urbana and has also studied at the School of the Art Institute in Chicago as well as completing three years of professional valuation studies.
+Patience is active in the fine arts community, has sat on several family office advisory boards and continues to present on fine art panels.

 is a Fine Art Claims Specialist with Havens.
 She joined the team after completing her Masters Degree in Fine and Decorative Art at Sotheby's Institutes of Art in London, where she emphasized in British Modernism, particularly the late works of Walter Richard Sickert.
 At Sotheby's, Margaret benefited from a hands-on object based curriculum and gained a well-rounded education in today's art market.
 Margaret started her career at the Grand Rapids Art Museum after completing her undergraduate degree in Art History and Studio Art at Aquinas College.